-- (1) In the administration of justice all proceedings shall to the widest possible extent be public and oral. - (2) Laymen shall participate in criminal proceedings.
-The cases and the form in which such participation shall take place, including which cases shall be tried by jury, shall be provided for by statute.
+- 1. In the administration of justice all proceedings shall be public and oral to the widest possible extent. - 2.
+Laymen shall take part in criminal procedure.
+The cases and the form in which such participation shall take place, including what cases are to be tried by jury, shall be provided for by Statute.